r-spatial/link2GI/vignettes/link2GI4.md

 ---

-# A typical usecase for the Orfeo Toolbox wrapper
+# A typical use case for the Orfeo Toolbox wrapper
-link2GI supports the use of the Orfeo Toolbox with a listbased simple wrapper function.
-Actually two functions parse the modules and functions syntax dumps and generate a command list that is easy to modify with the necessary arguments.
+link2GI supports the use of the Orfeo Toolbox with a simple list-based wrapper function.
+Actually, two functions parse the module and function syntax dumps and generate a command list that can be easily modified with the necessary arguments.

 Usually you have to get the module list first: